Lionel Messi: Family and relationships

-Since 2008, Messi has been in a relationship with Antonela Roccuzzo, who he eventually married on 30 June 2017 in their hometown of Rosario.
-He has known Roccuzzo since he was five years old, as she is the cousin of his childhood best friend, Lucas Scaglia, who was also a football player.
-After keeping their relationship private for a year, Messi first confirmed their romance in an interview in January 2009, before going public a month later during a carnival in Sitges after the Barcelona–Espanyol derby.

-Messi and Roccuzzo have three sons.
-To celebrate his partner's first pregnancy, Messi placed the ball under his shirt after scoring in Argentina's 4–0 win against Ecuador on 2 June 2012, before confirming the pregnancy in an interview two weeks later.
-Thiago was born in Barcelona on 2 November 2012.
-In April 2015, Messi confirmed that they were expecting another child.
-In October 2017, his wife announced they were expecting their third child.
+Since 2008, Messi has been in a relationship with Antonela Roccuzzo, whom he married on 30 June 2017 in their home city of Rosario.
+Roccuzzo is the cousin of Messi's childhood best friend, Lucas Scaglia, and Messi has known her since he was five years old.
+After keeping their relationship private for a year, Messi confirmed their romance in an interview in January 2009.
+Messi and Roccuzzo have three sons, born in 2012, 2015, and 2018.
+To celebrate Roccuzzo's first pregnancy, Messi placed the ball under his shirt after scoring in Argentina's 4–0 win against Ecuador on 2 June 2012, before confirming the pregnancy in an interview two weeks later.
 Messi and his family are Catholic.

-Messi enjoys a close relationship with his immediate family members, particularly his mother, Celia, whose face he has tattooed on his left shoulder.
-His professional affairs are largely run as a family business: his father, Jorge, has been his agent since he was 14, and his oldest brother, Rodrigo, handles his daily schedule and publicity.
+Messi has a close relationship with his immediate family members, particularly his mother, Celia, whose face is tattooed on his left shoulder.
+His professional affairs are largely run as a family business.
+His father Jorge was his agent and manager from 2000 until 2026, when he died at the age of 68.
+His oldest brother, Rodrigo, handles his daily schedule and publicity.
 His mother and other brother, Matías, manage his charitable organisation, the Leo Messi Foundation, and take care of personal and professional matters in Rosario.
+His younger sister, María Sol, had a leadership role at Messi's fashion brand The Messi Store before joining his production company 525 Rosario.

-Since leaving for Spain aged 13, Messi has maintained close ties to his hometown of Rosario, even preserving his distinct Rosarino accent.
-He has kept ownership of his family's old house, although it has long stood empty; he maintains a penthouse apartment in an exclusive residential building for his mother, as well as a family compound just outside the city.
-Once when he was in training with the national team in Buenos Aires, he made a three-hour trip by car to Rosario immediately after practice to have dinner with his family, spent the night with them, and returned to Buenos Aires the next day in time for practice.
-Messi keeps in daily contact via phone and text with a small group of confidants in Rosario, most of whom were fellow members of "The Machine of '87" at Newell's Old Boys.
-He was on bad terms with the club after his transfer to Barcelona, but by 2012 their public feud had ended, with Newell's embracing their ties with Messi, even issuing a club membership card to his newborn son.
-Messi has long planned to return to Rosario to end his playing career at Newell's.
-Messi holds triple citizenship, as he is a citizen of Argentina, Italy, and Spain.
+Since leaving for Spain at age 13, Messi has maintained close ties to Rosario, and has preserved his Rosarino accent.
+He has retained ownership of his family's old house, although it has long stood empty, and he maintains a penthouse apartment in an exclusive residential building for his mother, as well as a family compound just outside the city.
+Messi keeps in frequent contact with a small group of confidants in Rosario, most of whom were fellow members of "The Machine of '87" at Newell's Old Boys.
+He was on bad terms with the club after his transfer to Barcelona, but by 2012 their public feud had ended, with Newell's embracing their ties with Messi and issuing a club membership card to his newborn son.
+(Note: Attributed to multiple references:) Messi has long planned to end his playing career at Newell's.
+Messi has citizenship in Argentina, Italy, and Spain.